Matt Walsh (political commentator)

-Matt Walsh (born June 18, 1986) is an American right-wing political commentator and podcast host.
-He hosts the podcast The Matt Walsh Show, and regularly appears on the American conservative website The Daily Wire.
-Walsh has authored four books and starred in The Daily Wire documentary films What Is a Woman? and Am I Racist?
+Matt Walsh (born June 18, 1986) is an American far-right political commentator, podcast host, and author.
+He hosts The Matt Walsh Show podcast and regularly appears on the American conservative website The Daily Wire.
+Walsh has authored four books and starred in The Daily Wire documentary films What Is a Woman? and Am I Racist?.

 Walsh began his career in 2010 as a talk radio host for two stations in Delaware, before moving to Kentucky and launching his own website in 2012.
 He left WLAP in Kentucky when his show was canceled in December 2013 and joined Blaze Media in 2014.
 He joined The Daily Wire in 2017, and began hosting The Matt Walsh Show in 2018.
-Walsh has appeared on several nationally syndicated publications in the United States and talk shows.
+Walsh has appeared on nationally syndicated shows.

 Walsh opposes transgender rights and has campaigned in opposition to groups providing or encouraging transgender health care, particularly for minors.
+He has campaigned against several hospitals, comparing the transgender healthcare they provide to child sexual abuse, genital mutilation, and rape.
+Walsh supports the far-right white nationalist Great Replacement conspiracy theory.

 In 2022, Walsh released Johnny the Walrus, a children's book in which he compared being transgender to pretending to be a walrus, and What Is a Woman?, a documentary film about gender identity in the United States.
-Walsh has campaigned against several hospitals, comparing the transgender healthcare they provide to child sexual abuse, genital mutilation, and rape.

-Early life and education
+Life and career

 Walsh was born and raised in Baltimore County, Maryland.